On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 where each $J_i$ is a unipotent Jordan block of size $i$ and $a_i$ denotes the multiplicity of $J_i$ in $\hat{x}$.
 Note that if $G$ is symplectic or orthogonal, then there are restrictions on the multiplicities of odd and even Jordan blocks respectively.
 In particular, combining~\cite[3.4.1, 3.5.1]{BG} we get: \begin{lem} Let $\hat{x}\in {\rm Sp}_n(q)$ (respectively ${\rm O}^{\epsilon}_n(q)$) be an element of odd order $p$ with Jordan decomposition $[J_p^{a_p}, \ldots, J_1^{a_1}]$ on $V$.
 Then $a_i$ is even for all odd (respectively even) $i$. \end{lem}

 Now~\cite[3.1.14]{BG} implies that two elements in ${\rm GL}_n(q)$ are conjugate if and only if they have the same Jordan decomposition on $V$, and the uniqueness of the lift $\hat{x}$ implies that we again have a complete description of unipotent classes in ${\rm PGL}_n(q)$.
-There are similar descriptions in the unitary, symplectic, and orthogonal cases and we direct the reader to~\cite[Sections 3.2.3, 3.3.3, 3.4.3, 3.4.4, 3.5.3, 3.5.4]{BG} for more information.

-The main difference in the symplectic and orthogonal case worth highlighting, is when $p=2$, in which case all unipotent elements have Jordan decomposition $[J_2^s, J_1^{n - 2s}]$ and there are at least two $G_0$-classes of elements with this decomposition when $s$ is even.
+There are similar descriptions in the unitary, symplectic, and orthogonal cases and we direct the reader to~\cite{BG} for detailed information.
+It is worth noting that in the symplectic and orthogonal cases the Jordan decomposition of $x$ does not determine the $G_I$-class of $x$ in general.
+Let us briefly look at the symplectic case: